-To discover whether Priligy can enhance your sex life, take our confidential questionnaire.
+To buy or renew your Priligy prescription online, take our confidential questionnaire.
 A GMC-registered doctor will review your answers and once validated, your order will be sent by 24-hour courier.

 Priligy is an oral tablet medication, which treats premature ejaculation.
-The Menarini’s drug is the only tablet medication currently on the market which is specifically designed for this purpose.
+The drug marketed by Menarini is the only tablet medication currently available which is specifically designed for this purpose.

 - Easy to use tablet

 - Enables you to perform for longer